documentcloud/documentcloud/app/views/help/publishing.markdown

 Select a document, open the "Publish" menu, and click "Embed Document Viewer", or right-click the document, and select "Embed Document Viewer".

 A dialog will appear, asking you to fill in two additional pieces of information: the **Related Article URL**, and the **Published URL**.
 The **Related Article URL** is the location of the article that uses this document as source material &mdash; adding this URL means that readers who find the document first will still find your reporting, too.
 The **Published URL** is the page where the document is embedded.
 Most users won't need to provide this &mdash; <a href="http://www.propublica.org/nerds/item/pixel-ping-a-nodejs-stats-tracker">pixel ping</a> can usually tell us where the document is embedded.
-If a document might be accessed at more than one URL, however, you can specify the URL we should send users to if they find the document through a search of DocumentCloud.
+If a document might be accessed at more than one URL, however, you can specify the URL we should send users to if they find the document through a search of sourceAFRICA.

 On step one, you'll also see a checkbox offering to make the document public, if it's not already.
-While it's possible to paste the embed code before the document is made public, it won't start working until you've published the document on DocumentCloud.
+While it's possible to paste the embed code before the document is made public, it won't start working until you've published the document on sourceAFRICA.

 If you're not yet ready to make the document public, you can schedule it to be published at a future date.
 Click "Set Publication Date" in the "Publish" menu, and choose a date and an hour when you would like the document to be made public.
 This is useful if you already know when your story is going live, or if your article is running in the middle of the night.